gamicolo/python_data_scientist_assesssment/README.md

 ##to run the API

+1. pip3 install -r requirements.txt
-1. flask create_tables (only the first time to create all the tables needed)
+2. flask create_tables (only the first time to create all the tables needed)
 2. flask run

 the API is listening in all IP's in the port 5000